 By: Datta Munshi MD, FAAP

-As parents, we want to provide our children with a sense of consistency and normalcy during times uncertainty, fear and change.
+As parents, we want to provide our children a sense of stability and normalcy during times uncertainty, fear and change.
 That's not always easy.

 The habit of gratitude can help us get off the treadmill of everyday life and acknowledge the small victories that we all have every single day.